Mohibalikhan/Data-Science-Playground/README.md

 # Numbered and bulleted list formatting

-# Friend in Numbered
+# Departments in Numbered

-### My Friends in numbers (with sequence like 1.
-2. 3.)
+### Writing 1.
+2. 3. will give sequential numbers
-1. Kaif
+1. Artificial Intelligence
-2. Kapil
+2. Data Science
-3. Usama
+3. Cyber Security

-### My Friends in numbers (same sequence like 1.
-1. 1.)
+### Even if you write 1.
+1. 1.
+Markdown will still render them in correct order (1, 2, 3...).
-1. Kaif
+1. Artificial Intelligence
-1. Kapil
+1. Data Science
-1. Usama
+1. Cyber Security
-### My Friends in numbers (diffrent sequence like 1.
-3. 5.)
+### OR Even if you write 1.
+4. 6.
+This will still render them in correct order
-1. Kaif
+1. Aritfical Intelligence
-3. Kapil
+4. Data Science
-5. Usama
+6. Cyber Security

 ### My Friends in numbers (with one line sequence)
 1. Kaif 2.
 Usama 3.
 Kapil